 We believe that by allowing people from different points of the value chain to cup and discuss coffee together, the market opens up.
 By building an advanced community wet-mill, we can make good on the promise of development through trade.
 To find out more, please visit the website.

-In May 2017, Raw Material met two new coffee producer groups in Pitalito, Huila, to understand what is preventing farmers from accessing the specialty market.
-These two groups represent almost 300 families, around 660Ha of coffee farmland, and around 1 million kg of coffee (parchment) production each year.
-Despite good production levels, income from coffee for these families has dropped to unsustainable levels in the past few years.
+In 2017, Raw Material met with coffee producer groups, to understand what is preventing farmers from accessing the specialty market.
+Despite good production levels, income from coffee for many families country-wide has dropped to unsustainable levels in the past few years.
 They face a crossroad; either find alternative means of income outside coffee, or find a more stable and sustainable market.

 During these discussions, we heard farmers describe their core challenges: a lack of key infrastructure; and lack of stable prices to provide certainty for investment in improved quality.
 To address these challenges, we launched Red Associations.